Patient Portal

 What is the Cornea?

 The cornea is the smooth, clear window on the front part of the eye.
 If there is any damage to this window, you may not be able to see clearly.
 Diseases such as keratoconus, Fuch’s dystrophy, infections such as ulcers, herpes, or shingles, or trauma/injury can lead to damage of the cornea.
 Many of these situations require special types of hard contact lenses to improve your vision.
-When this window becomes scarred, swollen, or cloudy, sometimes your cornea needs to be repaired or replaced.
-This is often achieved with a corneal transplant from a human donor.
+When this window becomes scarred, swollen, or cloudy, vision can be affected.
+We diagnose and manage these conditions, and coordinate referral to a corneal specialist when surgical treatment is needed.

 What Makes the Cornea?